Windows Installer, Java Installer, Freeware Installer

 You are now ready to test your program.
 Build and install your program as described in the Simple Installation tutorial.

-You can test if the file associations are working properly.
-Look in the folder where you have installed the program and double-click the EDI file.
-This should open using the Notepad.exe file that you have installed.
+To test if the file associations are working properly, look in the folder where you have installed the program and double-click the EDI file.
+This should open using Sample.exe that you have installed.
+Also, you can verify the value written in the registry for AppPath using Regedit.exe.

-You may want to give the user the possibility to install only some parts of your application.
-To do this you must organize you application into several features.
+Giving the user the possibility to install only some part of your application can be done easily with Advanced Installer.
+To do this you must organize your application into several features.

 OrganizationTo see the structure of your application select the Organization page on the left pane.

 At this moment, all your files are included into a single feature, called "MainFeature".
-You will create a new feature that contains the "foo.edi" example file.
-In the "MainFeature" only the "Notepad.exe" component will be present.
+Create a new feature that contains the "foo.edi" example file.
+In the "MainFeature" only the "Sample.exe" component will be present.

 New FeatureSelect "Product" in the tree and click the "New Feature" toolbar button.

 Drag and drop the "foo.edi" component in the newly created feature.
-To make this feature optional (i.e. to be installed only on Custom or Full types of installation) select in the "Install Level" filed the "4 (Complete)" option.
+To make this feature optional (i.e. to be installed only on Custom or Full types of installation) select in the "Not installed" option.

 Organization Page

-NoteFor more details about features and components please see the Organization page.
+NoteFor more details about features and components see the Organization page.

-Set the dialogs to guide the user during install
+11. Set dialogs to guide the user during install

 The Dialogs PageGo to the Dialogs page.